wesbos/es6-articles/10 - When NOT to use an Arrow Function.md

     console.log(arguments);
 }
 ```

+**Note:** Another fix for this is to use a `...rest` param to collect all the arguments into an array.
+We will learn all about that in the rest videos and blog posts!

 Again, to go through all those really quickly.
 Make sure that you aren't just using arrow functions willy-nilly.
 In general, if you do not need the `arguments` object or you do not need `this`, or you know that you will not need it in the future, then you can feel free to go ahead and use an arrow function on everything else.